 Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase T2 Transport Management Plan(s) (TMP) Construction Prior to commencement of relevant works, develop and implement Transport Management Plan(s) (TMP) to minimise disruption to affected local land uses, traffic, car parking, public transport (rail, tram and bus), pedestrian and bicycle movements and existing public facilities during all stages of construction.
-The TMP must be informed and supported by an appropriate level of transport modelling and must include: Requirements for maintaining transport capacity for all travel modes in the peak periods Requirements for limiting the amount of construction haulage during the peak periods A monitoring program to assess the effectiveness of the TMPs on all modes of transport Where monitoring identifies adverse impacts, implement practicable mitigation measures Consideration of construction activities for other relevant major projects occurring concurrently with construction activities for North East Link and potentially impacting modes of transport in the same area Potential routes for construction haulage and construction vehicles travelling to and from the project construction site, recognising sensitive receptors and avoiding the use of local streets where practicable Suitable measures, developed in consultation with emergency services, to ensure emergency service access is not inhibited as a result of project construction activities Provision of alternative parking where practicable to replace public and commuter parking lost as a result of project construction activities Requirements to minimise impacts on local streets, community and commercial facilities by providing parking for construction workers at construction compounds where practicable Measures to ensure connectivity and safety for all transport network users during construction Measures to limit the extent of road closures Consultation with the Department of Transport and relevant transportation authorities.
+The TMP must be informed and supported by an appropriate level of transport modelling and must include: Requirements for maintaining transport capacity in the peak periods Requirements for limiting the amount of construction haulage during the peak periods A monitoring program to assess the effectiveness of the TMPs on all modes of transport Where monitoring identifies adverse impacts, practicable mitigation measures Consideration of construction activities for other relevant major projects occurring concurrently with construction activities for North East Link and potentially impacting modes of transport in the same area Potential routes for construction haulage and construction vehicles travelling to and from the project construction site, recognising sensitive receptors and avoiding the use of local streets where practicable Suitable measures, developed in consultation with emergency services, to ensure emergency service access is not inhibited as a result of project construction activities Provision of alternative parking where practicable to replace public and commuter parking lost as a result of project construction activities Requirements to minimise impacts on local streets, community and commercial facilities by providing parking for construction workers at construction compounds where practicable Measures to ensure connectivity and safety for all transport network users during construction Consultation with VicRoads and relevant transportation authorities.
 A TMP may be split into precincts where appropriate but must consider other precinct TMPs through the Transport Management Liaison Group as per EPR T3.
 TMPs must be submitted to the relevant authority for approval.